 7.7.1.
-Homeless applicants living in temporary accommodation will not be eligible for this priority.
+Homeless households being accommodated pursuant to the Council's duties under Part 7 of the Housing Act will not be eligible for this priority.
 It is the Council's statutory duty to ensure suitable temporary accommodation is provided, therefore should it arise that a household has an HHSRS risk rating over 5000 or is statutorily overcrowded, they will be prioritised for a move within the temporary accommodation stock.